Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 Employers must provide training in a way that is accessible to their staff.
 This means those employees who are disabled or speak a language other than English must have options to receive the training in a manner they can understand.

-While Illinois has not answered every open question regarding training, the February 2020 update from the IDHR provided some additional clarity into the intent of the law.
-As you see, there are substantial requirements that must be completed by the end of 2020, meaning every employer would be wise to get a jump on fulfilling its obligations early, given the requirement to (re)train all employees on an annual basis.
+While Illinois has not answered every open question regarding training, the February 2020 update from the IDHR provided some additional clarity on the law’s intent.
+As you see, essential requirements must be completed by 2020.
+Every employer would be wise to get a jump on fulfilling its obligations early, given the condition too (re)train all employees annually.
 Syntrio would be happy to discuss options to meet your Illinois training needs as soon as possible!